Instructor: Dr. Isabel Darcy

 Check this for a list of assignments so far, possible changes in the course schedule, and electronic copies of course handouts.

-GRADING & EXAMS: All work must be shown in order to receive credit.
-This holds for all exams including the final, all quizzes, and homework.
+GRADING & EXAMS: THE ABOVE EXAM DATES ARE TENTATIVE.
+All work must be shown in order to receive credit.
+This holds for all exams including the final, all quizzes, homework and computer projects.
 Important note: If no work is shown, you may receive zero credit even if your answer is correct.

 THERE IS NO CURVE IN THIS CLASS, but improvement may be taken into consideration.